JoanCharmant/quill-blender/README.md

 The tool can be found in Blender under File > Import > Quill scene and File > Export > Quill scene.

-When selected the add-on will present the usual file export window to import or export the Quill scene along with some options on the right side panel.
+When selecting the entry the add-on will present the usual window to import or export the Quill scene with some options on the right side panel.

 ## Features